ravindraakula94/passman/README.md

 ## Next Steps

-This basic version provides the foundation for the full RA_Vault password manager.
+This basic version provides the foundation for the full PassMan password manager.
 Future enhancements will include:

 1. **Password Storage**: SQLite database with encryption
 2. **Password Management**: Add, edit, delete, and view passwords